rerun-io/rerun/examples/python/multithreading/README.md

 Demonstration of logging to Rerun from multiple threads.

-# Used Rerun Types
+# Used Rerun types
 [`Boxes2D`](https://www.rerun.io/docs/reference/types/archetypes/boxes2d)

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun
 This example showcases logging from multiple threads, starting with the definition of the function for logging, the `rect_logger`, followed by typical usage of Python's `threading` module in the main function.

  ```python